verbsteam/nouns-fork-spec/spec.md

   - deploys a new Nouns DAO (see new DAO details below).
 - `joinFork(tokenIds)`
   - allows Nouners to join the new DAO during the forking period, e.g. 7 days.
-  - transfers their Nouns to the current DAO's treasury.
+  - transfers Nouns with the provided token IDs to the escrow contract.
   - mints new DAO tokens to them.
 - `withdrawDAONounsFromEscrow(tokenIds, destination)`
   - allows the DAO to withdraw Nouns from the escrow contract.
   - only works once the forking period starts.
 - `adjustedTotalSupply`
-  - returns the total supply of Nouns that are not in escrow or in the treasury.
+  - returns the total supply of Nouns minus nouns owned by the escrow contract and not part of an active fork ID.

 New admin functions (can only be executed via proposals):

 - `_setForkThreshold(thresholdBPs)`
   - sets the minimum % out of Nouns total supply that need to be escrowed to start a forking period.
+  - no hard-coded bounds enforcement, since this parameter cannot brick the DAO, i.e. an error can be easily fixed by passing a new proposal.
 - `_setForkPeriod(period)`
   - sets the duration of the forking period.
+  - no hard-coded bounds enforcement, since this parameter cannot brick the DAO, i.e. an error can be easily fixed by passing a new proposal.
 - `_setForkEscrow(escrowAddress)`
   - sets the escrow contract address.
 - `_setForkDAODeployer(deployerAddress)`